Usually I sketch in watercolours and pencil, then work up

 contains sketchbook, pencils (3B-9B), oil and soft pastels,

 compressed charcoal and watercolours.
-The sketchbook is
+The sketchbook is a

-are a mixture of makes, all artists' quality half pans.
+of makes, all artists' quality half pans.
+I carry a number

-I carry a number of brushes, making sure there's a good
+of brushes, making sure there's a good selection of size and

-selection of size and shape.
-I'm starting to work larger
+shape.
+I'm starting to work larger (A2) in the field, hence

-(A2) in the field, hence experimenting with charcoal and
+experimenting with charcoal and pastels.
+Arboreta cartridge

-pastels.
-Arboreta cartridge is my preferred paper: the off-white
+is my preferred paper: the off-white colour has less glare

-colour has less glare in bright light than pure white.
+in bright light than pure white.

-And
+And no

-how often an emergency can occur!
+an emergency can occur!

 |